SuperOfficeDocs/superoffice-docs/user-guide/en/chat/admin/channel-create.md

 * **Language**: Select the language of the chat window.
 * **Badge header**: Enter a short text to display on the chat icon on your website.
     ![Chat badge -screenshot][img3]
-* **Description**: Enter a description of the purpose of this chat channel.
+* **Description**: Explain the purpose of this chat channel.
 This text will only be displayed internally.
 * **Warning on new chat**: If no agents respond to a new chat within the specified amount of time, a notification is sent to agents with status **Present**.
 Agents must also have the permission **Notifications** in the **Agents** tab.
 * **Manager warning on new chat**: If no agents respond to a new chat within the specified amount of time, a notification is sent to the manager(s).
 This warning is only sent if there are agents with status **Present**.
 * **Enable opening hours**: Enable this option to set opening hours for specific week days.
 You can also set your time zone and add lunch hours when chat is unavailable.
 Customers will always see their local time in the chat.